infracost/docs/docs/faq.md

 When the CLI runs, it:

 1. **Extracts cost-related parameters**<br />
   The CLI parses Terraform HCL code to extract only [cost-related parameters](/docs/faq#example-request), such as the instance type or disk size.
+The CLI automatically discovers all projects or environment in your repo.

 2. **Retrieves prices from the Cloud Pricing API**<br />
   The CLI retrieves prices from the Cloud Pricing API.
 The CLI **does not** send the Terraform plan JSON file, or any cloud credentials or secrets to the Cloud Pricing API.
 The API [returns the prices](/docs/faq#example-response).